williamouyang/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 Angular (formerly called Angular 2.0) is quickly becoming one of the most powerful ways to build a modern single-page app.
 A core strength is Angular’s focus on building reusable components, which help you decouple the various concerns in your application.
 Take authentication, for example: it can be painful to build, but once you wrap it in a component, the authentication logic can be reused throughout your application.

-The Angular CLI makes it easy to scaffold new components, and even entire project.
+The Angular CLI makes it easy to scaffold new components, and even entire projects.
 If you haven’t used the Angular CLI to quickly generate Angular code, you’re in for a treat!

 In this example, you’ll build a simple web application with Angular CLI, a tool for Angular development.
 You’ll create an application with search and edit features, then add authentication.